uwmadisoncals/cals-main-plugins/ga-google-analytics/readme.txt

 * Supports [Tracker Objects](https://developers.google.com/analytics/devguides/collection/analyticsjs/creating-trackers)
 * Supports [Google Optimize](https://support.google.com/360suite/optimize/)

+Learn more about [Google Analytics](http://www.google.com/analytics/)!

+**GDPR**

-GDPR Notice: This plugin is 100% compliant with GDPR because it does not collect any user data.
+This plugin does not collect any user data.
 Even so, the tracking code added by this plugin is used by Google to collect all sorts of user data.
-So to ensure that your site is compliant with GDPR, please consult with Google and/or configure your Google account settings and/or tracking code as required by GDPR.
+So this plugin does _not_ do anything to make your site _less_ compliant with GDPR.
+I have done my best to ensure that this plugin is 100% GDPR compliant, but I'm not a lawyer so can't guarantee anything.
+To ensure that your site is compliant with GDPR, please consult an attorney, and also check with Google and/or configure your Google account settings and/or tracking code as required by GDPR.

-Learn more about [Google Analytics](http://www.google.com/analytics/)!
+> Works perfectly with or without Gutenberg